-After the feasibility phase was complete, Design Concepts designed a powertrain, working with Harley engineers and production support through multiple prototype builds.
+After the feasibility phase was complete, Delve designed a powertrain, working with Harley engineers and production support through multiple prototype builds.
 Our engineers participated in the first online powertrain builds and eventually helped move the engine into production.

 The team took several innovative approaches to ensure the engine was a strong performer while being efficient and inexpensive to manufacture.
 The integrated chassis mounting used the engine as a stressed member.
 A low-cost, lightweight, noise-reducing polymer pushrod tube system created an aesthetic that was distinct from mainstream Harley bikes.
 The team also developed the oiling and primary drive systems as well as a lightweight, optimally balanced crankshaft that Harley later adopted for some of its models.